-Heavy gunfire has erupted near the airport in the Central African Republic's capital Bangui as a Christian militia tried to block the evacuation of Muslims from the area, witnesses said.
+Heavy gunfire has erupted near the airport in the Central African Republic's capital Bangui as a Christian militia tried to block the evacuation of Muslims from the area, witnesses say.

 Out there, beyond the city limits, there are atrocities being committed on almost a daily basis.